Albania - Roadtrip Week 1

 Apollonia Archeological Site & Museum

-Albania is being promoted in the press and by social influencers as the Mediterranean’s undiscovered “hidden gem”.
+Albania is being promoted in the press and by social media influencers as the Mediterranean’s undiscovered “hidden gem”.
 There are certainly some beautiful beaches, stunning UNESCO towns and historic sites but there’s also another face to Albania which is in plain sight for all to see.
-The infrastructure is in a really poor state - whether that is crumbling concrete walls and jetties, non existent pavements, potholes on busy roads or rubbish being left uncollected for weeks.
+The infrastructure is in a really poor state - whether that is crumbling concrete on walls, jetties and hand rails, non existent pavements, huge potholes on busy roads, dismal ‘Welcome’ signs or rubbish being left uncollected for weeks.

-Many towns are being rapidly expanded to accommodate more tourism, not always very sympathetically.
+Many areas are being rapidly expanded to accommodate more tourism, not always very sympathetically.
 The tourist attractions are already struggling to cope with the current visitor numbers.
 Car parks are gridlocked, town centres grind to a halt and tourist attractions are overrun to the point that it is a turn off.
-We drove past the Blue Eye Lake car park on seeing the numbers there and we also did a U-turn in Kruje realising we’d never make it to the castle due to the traffic jam.
+We drove past The Blue Eye Lake car park on seeing the huge numbers of visitors already there and we also did a U-turn in Kruje realising we’d never make it to the castle due to the traffic jam in its narrow streets.

 We have another week to explore more parts of the country, some quite far off the beaten path.
-We can then reflect on our Albanian road trip in its entirety.
+We will then reflect on our Albanian road trip in its entirety.

 No comments: